 Tip one – Identify your PhD research interest

 Your journey to becoming a Doctor of Philosophy will start with an understanding of what you want to research.
-In the UK, most doctoral degrees do not contain any formal taught element, so you are not comparing courses, rather seeking to identify which universities undertake research in your specialism.
+In the UK, most doctoral degrees do not contain any formal taught element, so you are not comparing courses, but rather seeking to identify which universities undertake research in your specialism.

-Good universities with a strength in research will offer taught sessions to support PhD students – for example in time management – but don’t expect anyone teaching you your PhD.
+Good universities with strength in research will offer taught sessions to support PhD students – for example in time management – but don’t expect anyone teaching you your PhD.

 Tip two – Investigate which universities offer your research specialism